built-on-openfin/container-starter/how-to/use-preloads/restart-on-refresh/README.md

 # Use Preloads Restart On Refresh

-This repository demonstrates how to use OpenFin preload scripts to navigate to the originally loaded url in a view if the user navigates away and then reloads/refreshes the page.
+This repository demonstrates how to use HERE preload scripts to navigate to the originally loaded url in a view if the user navigates away and then reloads/refreshes the page.

 Preload scripts can be defined in window and view options or as part of a manifest.
 This example defines the view level preload via the manifest.